 Preventing Cytomegalovirus (CMV) Infection during pregnancy

-- Don't share food, drinks, eating utensils, or a toothbrush with a child.
+- Try not to share food, cups, eating utensils, or a toothbrush.

-- Do not put a child's pacifier in your mouth.
+- Don’t clean a baby’s pacifier with your own mouth.

 - Wash your hands and clean surfaces like you would if you were around someone you knew was contagious with an illness.